How can an agent help sell your home

 Many Realtors will promise you the world at the listing table, but then under-deliver when the contract is signed.
 So what happens if you are unhappy with the service they offer?
 With the majority of agents, you are stuck with them for six months.
 In the heavily regulated world of real estate, it can be difficult for an agent to offer a performance guarantee.
 If your agent does not have a guarantee, it does not mean they are not committed to high standards.
 Typically, he or she will verbally outline what you can expect from their performance.

-Keller Williams® Realty understands the importance of win-win business relationships: the agent does not benefit if the client does not also benefit.
+Red Door Real Estate understands the importance of win-win business relationships: the agent does not benefit if the client does not also benefit.
 I absolutely will provide a performance guarantee and if you are not satisfied you can fire me at any time.
-Mind you, I have never fired by a buyer or a seller but it is important to me that you know that my client’s satisfaction with our working relationship is the foundation on which I have built my business.
+Mind you, I have never been fired by a buyer or a seller but it is important to me that you know that my client’s satisfaction with our working relationship is the foundation on which I have built my business.
 I will also be glad to give you as many names and numbers of past clients you would like to contact.

 10. How will you get paid?
 How are your fees structured?
 May I have that in writing?